Isn’t the 2016 EU referendum a clear mandate for the government to take Britain out of the EU?

 Many people believe in it in the sense that they feel there’s no prospect of anything more than that and it’s understandable that they should see the Brexit vote as a mandate to leave.
 But those in authority know perfectly well that our current system could easily be reformed to give the public more continuous power and they have no excuse for claiming that result of the EU referendum constitutes a genuine democratic mandate for any specific action.

-The text below is adapted from a couple of blog posts the party’s principal founder* wrote shortly after the EU referendum, and will probably be substantially rewritten before this website goes live.
+The text below is adapted from a couple of blog posts the party’s principal founder* wrote shortly after the EU referendum (updated and expanded versions of which can be found here).

 It seems to be widely taken for granted that the EU referendum gave government a mandate to take Britain out of the European Union.
 We think that view is only tenable if one believes in ‘occasional democracy’ – i.e. that the will of the people should be (or is) taken into account only on those occasions when ballots are held – and also that it rests on a failure to understand some crucial differences between referendums and parliamentary elections.